rapidcow/rapidcow.github.io/index.md

 ## my site

-**MORE INTERESTING STUFF IS COMING!!!!** please do expect me update this shabby Markdown-based website;
-i will add more organic drawings and all that stuff here when i got the motivation to :DD (check my twt that's where i'll put progress update!)
+**this website will be changed soon.** for now though you can head over to [my personal website](https://yizz.me) or the [About](/about/) page here.

 hihi i'm [rapidcow][gh]! i also go by yizheng but it's fine if you just call me rapid :)

-i am a HS junior embarrassingly bad at managing my time and getting stuff done
+i am a HS senior embarrassingly bad at managing my time and getting stuff done

 i write alot of useless stuff as you will see here (soon) but thank you